wojked/hassio-addons/homepod-connect/README.md

 This addons allows you to stream music directly to your HomePods from Spotify.

+You can find more details on the [Home Assistant Community post](https://community.home-assistant.io/t/homepod-connect-spotify-on-homepods-with-spotify-connect/482227).

 ## Requirements
 - A Spotify Premium account
 - At least one HomePod